romchhh/Kursova-MedClinicBot/README.md

 - Admin panel for managing the bot and viewing statistics

 **Installation:**
-1. Clone the repository
+1. Clone the repository `git clone https://github.com/romchhh/Kursova-MedClinicBot/`
-2. Install the required packages
+2. Install the required packages `pip install -r requirements.txt`
 3. Set up the bot token and other configuration variables in the `config.py` file.
 4. Run the bot: